chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 * The tags are parsed from left to right based on the order of appearance.
 * The same tag can be applied multiple times.
 * The parsing result is order dependent.
-See :ref:`config-custom-tag`.
 * Some of the built-in tags follow special rules:

   * :ref:`config-tag-code` have the highest precedence and will only be parsed once.